jtriley2p/proxy-controller/README.md

-# ProxyMon
+# Proxy Controller

 > WIP

-ProxyMon manages deployments and upgrades of proxy contracts.
+Proxy Controller manages deployments and upgrades of proxy contracts.
 A deployment facilitates an arbitrary number of proxy deployments as well as proxy-implementation pairs to set.
 A deployment may be queued, cancelled, executed, and rolled back.

 The rollback feature retains additional state variables, but enables a seamless rollback in the event a rollback causes unexpected issues.